pjs7/Airdrop-RaspberryPi/README.md

 ```
 sudo bash airdrop.sh
 ```
-- You should now be able to receive a file through Airdrop from a Mac with its discovery set to *Everyone*.
+- You should now be able to receive a file through Airdrop from a Mac.
 - **Note:** You may have to close and open the Airdrop Finder window a few times before you see the Raspberry Pi discovered.
 - To restore the onboard Wi-fi and end the Airdrop session, reboot:
 ```